7.130 – Narcotics Training Aid and Investigative Use Drug Property Release

 6. Handlers and Detectives Document any Lost, Stolen, or Destroyed Narcotics

-The handler, through their chain of command, will send a memo to the Homeland Security and Metro Special Response Section Captain and the APRS Captain if training narcotics are lost, stolen or destroyed.
+The handler, through their chain of command, will send a memo to the Homeland Security and Metro Special Response Section Captain and the Compliance Section Captain if training narcotics are lost, stolen or destroyed.

 The memo will contain: